GianlucaMancusi/COVID-19-Apache-Beam-Statistics/README.md

 `pip install -r requirements.txt`

 ## Accepted dataset
 The type of data accepted follows the data scheme by province proposed by the repository [pcm-dpc/COVID-19](https://github.com/pcm-dpc/COVID-19) Italian.
+In particular, the file on which it runs is the following: [dpc-covid19-ita-province.csv](https://github.com/pcm-dpc/COVID-19/blob/master/dati-province/dpc-covid19-ita-province.csv)

 ## Input CLI
 ```